robot297/JAG_6_2019/Lab 6 Questions.md

 ### Question 2 Write Recycling Report

+You work for a recycling company.
+You’d like to collect some statistics on how much each of the houses on a certain street is recycling.
+Each house has to use crates for their recycling.
+Your program will count the number of crates set out by each house.

+This street is a little unusual since it only has 8 houses, and the city planner must have been a computer programmer, since the house numbers are 0, 1, 2, 3, 4, 5, 6, and 7.
+(Hint – the house numbers are the same as array element indexes.)

+Write a program that asks for the number of recycling crates set out by each house.
+You should store, and process this data, in an array.
+DON'T use an ArrayList or LinkedList!

+Analyse your data and determine:
+* How many recycling crates, in total, from all the houses on the street?
+* What is the largest number of crates set out by any house?
+* What is the smallest number of crates set out by any house?
+* Which house had the most recycling?
+Display that house number.

-Start with your recycling truck program from last week.
-Add code so that it writes the data as a report to a file.
-The report file will look something like this example, N ote that it should use "crate" for 1 crate, "crates" otherwise.
+Next, add code so that it writes the data as a report to a file.
+The report file will look something like this example, Note that it should use "crate" for 1 crate, "crates" otherwise.

 ```
 House 0 recycled 1 crate